Effective Message Hiding with Order-Preserving Mechanisms: Methods

-The basic building block of \gmif~ is \wmsa.
-One layer of \wmsa~with large window size is applied to ensure a comprehensive global interaction between message and image features in the \gmif.
-We apply up-sampling and convolution layers to the concatenated $F_{\text{stego}}$ and $F_{\text{im}}$ to reconstruct the residual image $I_\text{res}$.
+to reconstruct the residual image $I_\text{res}$.
 The up-sampling layer uses a de-convolution operation to double the height and width of the feature map and reduce the feature dimension by half.
 The final output of our model is $I_\text{stego}$, which is equal to the sum of $I_{\text{cover}}$ and $I_{\text{res}}$.
-Please check supplementary material for detailed configurations of our model.
+Please check supplementary material for more detailed configurations and number of parameters of our model.